 They provide information on a number of things, including:

 - special educational provision

 - leisure opportunities

-The NCEA SEND Information Reports have been written to explain how we can meet the special educational needs of young people and their families, and takes into account the following documents:
+The NCEA Duke’s School SEND Information Report has been written to explain how we can meet the special educational needs of young people and their families, and takes into account the following documents:

 Other policies, including Accessibility Statement, are available on the NCEA Trust website.
 Please click here to visit.

 This is described as the Local Offer.

 Mrs Jill Collin is SENDCo for Duke’s Secondary School and is responsible for the special educational needs of mainstream learners in the school.
 Mrs Collin can be can be contacted on 01670 816111 (Ext 303).
 If you would like to arrange a meeting, please telephone for an appointment.